awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

    jdbc:redshift:iam://
    ```

    Add `cluster-name`, `region`, and `account-id`\.
 The JDBC driver uses your IAM account information and cluster name to retrieve the cluster ID and AWS Region\.
 To do so, your IAM user or role must have permission to call the `redshift:DescribeClusters` operation with the specified cluster\.
 If your IAM user or role doesn't have permission to call the `redshift:DescribeClusters` operation, include the cluster ID, AWS Region, and port as shown in the following example\.
 The port number is optional\.
-The default port is 5439\.

    ```
    jdbc:redshift:iam://examplecluster.abc123xyz789.us-west-2.redshift.amazonaws.com:5439/dev